DemandCube/NeverwinterDP/docs/dataflow-development-howto.md

 ##Dataflow Chain Configuration##

-The dataflow chain configuration is quite similar to the dataflow configuration.
-The different in the configuration is in the chain configuration, you have a list of dataflow configuration and you have to make sure that the output (sink) of one dataflow is the input (source) of the other dataflow.
+The dataflow chain configuration is similar to the dataflow configuration.
+The difference in configuration is in the chain configuration; There is a list of dataflow configurations and you have to make sure that the output (sink) of one dataflow is the input (source) of the other dataflow.

 `````````
 {